-Three key species, whelks, lobster and cuttlefish fall into this category.
+Key IFCA key species, those such as clams, whelks, lobster and cuttlefish fall into this category.
 These are stocks which are of local economic importance and which are not the subject to any fisheries-specific either national or international stock management.
 It is interesting to note that crab and scallop are less likely to fall into this category.
 In the case of crab they are more likely to migrate over longer distances, there is a significant fishery beyond 6nm and there is already some degree of international scientific cooperation, so they are less immediately obvious candidates for inshore adaptive stock management.
 In the case of scallop, again there is an important offshore fishery, with coordinated scientific effort but in addition there is more fisheries specific management - both at a national level (led by DEFRA) and an international level (such as the EU effort regime).
-Cuttlefish have been shown to migrate large distances from the mid channel to the inshore areas to spawn (see EU CRESH Project outcomes).
-A huge amount of research was done on the genetics of the inshore and offshore stocks and where they originate from and migrate to and therefore again the IFGA will not have sole management for this species.